Explore Courses

 This is almost always the first Google Analytics interview question you will face.
 Google Analytics is a free web analytics tool offered by Google to help you track and analyze the performance of your website.

-Google Analytics aggregates the data in multiple ways like User level, Session level, Pageview level, Event level.
+Google Analytics aggregates the data in multiple ways like User level, Session level, Pageview level, and Event level.

-2. What is session?
+2. What is a session?

 When a user visits a site, a session gets initiated.
 It lasts for 30 minutes, though it can be changed.
 A session can be defined as the number of interactions a user takes within a time frame on the website.